Frequently Asked Questions

 What does it mean to be HIV undetectable?

-When a person living with HIV is undetectable it means the amount of virus in their blood (viral load), is so low that standard lab tests do not detect it.
-This is also referred to as being virally suppressed.
-The U.S. Centers for Disease Control & Prevention (CDC) considers someone with HIV to be virally suppressed when their viral load is fewer than 200 copies of virus per milliliter of blood.
+When a person living with HIV is undetectable, it means the amount of virus in their blood, known as their viral load, is so low that standard lab tests cannot detect it.
+This is also called being virally suppressed.
+The U.S. Centers for Disease Control and Prevention (CDC) considers someone with HIV to be virally suppressed when the viral load is fewer than 200 copies of virus per milliliter of blood.

-If you are having difficulty keeping up with your treatment, or are experiencing issues with your current medication, talk with your health provider.
+If you are having difficulty taking your HIV medications daily as prescribed or are experiencing issues with your current medication, talk with your healthcare provider.
 They can work with you to help get you back on track, including trying different ARVs if needed.
+For people who have had an undetectable viral load for at least three months, switching treatment from pills to a shot may be an option.

 Click here to read more from the CDC about treatment as prevention.